neptuo/com.neptuo/Neptuo.WebSite/App_Data/Blog/mvc-route-values.md

 ### 0) Close your eyes and copy-paste

-No, I really mean this seriously, but it was the initial solution.
+No, I really do not mean this seriously, but it was the initial solution.
 Till the time I started on our new homepage where we want a link to the latest blog post...

 ### 1) Create extension method on HtmlHelper